act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-style-on-hover-and-focus-548868.md

 #### Passed Example 7

-This link, that is distinguishable by color from the other text in the same line, has an icon that appears when the link is focused or hovered.
-This icon distinguishes the element as a link.
+This link, that is distinguishable by color (hue) from the other text in the same line, has an icon that appears when the link is focused or hovered.
+This icon indicates the element is a link.

 ```html
 <style>